-Thanks to extraordinary Government support, we are now seeing the largest rail capital projects underway since World War II.
-This will enable KiwiRail to translate all customer demands into services and underpin our pathway back to profit.
+The largest rail capital projects since World War II are now underway.
+In time, these will enable KiwiRail to translate customer demands into improved services and underpin the company’s pathway to profit.

 Our strategy to return to profitability and deliver a good return to our shareholders is threefold.
-We aim to run more services, get the equipment we need to be able to grow capacity, and put in place the technology that will enable us to track freight, and track profit and loss centres.
+We aim to run more services, get the equipment we need to be able to grow capacity, and put in place the technology that will enable us to track freight, make it easier for our customers to do business with us, and track profit and loss centres.

-Not only does moving freight by rail produce 66 percent fewer emissions than road freight and help reduce congestion by taking commuters in and out of our cities and long and short haul freight around metropolitan and regional New Zealand, it also offers road maintenance cost savings.
+Not only does moving freight by rail produce 70 percent fewer emissions than road freight, it lowers roading costs and reduces congestion by taking commuters and freight off the roading network.

 Government funding for rail includes more than a billion dollars through the NZ Upgrade Programme to:

 This builds on a $196 million investment in the Wellington metro network, which includes double tracking between Trentham and Upper Hutt and raising the standard of the aging Wairarapa Line, including Remutaka Tunnel.

 In addition, the Government has invested $3.5 billion through Budgets 2019 – 2021, to replace aging locomotives and wagons and maintain and renew the national network.
 This investment is seeing KiwiRail: